typesupply/opentype-cookbook/website/content/common-techniques.md

 ## Script And Language Specific Forms

-The locl feature is specifically designed to implement global script and language specific changes that need to happen before any other features are processed.
-You can certainly put stylistic specific changes in other features, but the big important ones should be in locl.
+The `locl` feature is specifically designed to implement global script and language specific changes that need to happen before any other features are processed.
+You can certainly put stylistic specific changes in other features, but the big important ones should be in `locl`.

     :::fea
     feature locl {